mlgupta/keyper-web/content/home/faq.md

 # General
 ## What is Keyper?
-Keyper is an SSH Key Based Authentication Manager
+Keyper is an SSH Key and Certificate Based Authentication Manager
 ## Why Keyper?
-We, as system administrators and developers, regularly use OpenSSH's public key authentication (aka password-less login) on Linux servers.
+We, as system administrators and developers, regularly use OpenSSH's public key authentication (aka password-less login) on Linux servers or Certificate based authentication (more secure).
 The mechanism works based on public-key cryptography.
 One adds his/her RSA/DSA key to the authorized_keys file on the server.
 The user with the corresponding private key can login without a password.
 It works great until the number of servers starts to grow.
 It becomes a pain to manage the authorized_keys file on all the servers.
 Account revocation becomes a pain as well.
 Keyper aims to centralize all such SSH Public Keys within an organization.
 With Keyper, one can force key rotation, easily revoke keys, and centrally lock accounts.
+## Why Certificate based authentication
+SSH Key based authentication works great.
+Certificate based authentication eliminates few limitations associated with Key based authentication.
+When using certificates, both clients and servers use certificates signed by trusted third party (in this case Keyper), which long time known issue such as Trust-on-First-Use (TOFU).Instead of X.509 format, SSH uses its own simpler certificate format.
+## Why should one use Keyper for certifcate based authenticaion
+There is one little inconvenience with certificates and that is users cannot sign their keys themselves as they do not have access to CA's private key.
+A process must be put in place to sign the keys.
+Once adminstrator setup a user in the Keyper system, s/he can upload keys to be signed by the CA. Keyper system generates the certificate on the fly based on restrictions (like duration of certificate, and what servers/users any user has access to).
 ## Is Keyper opensource?
 ~~Not yet.
 However, we are working to get it open-sourced under GPLv2 (pending permission from our corporate overlords).~~
 Yes!
 We Opensourced Keyper under GPLv3 license.
 The source repositories are located at [keyper-docker](https://github.com/dbsentry/keyper-docker) and [keyper](https://github.com/dbsentry/keyper).